-CO 2: To systematically learn impact of legal & regulatory, macroeconomic, cultural,
+CO 2: To systematically learn impact of legal & regulatory, macroeconomic, cultural, political, technological, global and natural environment on Business enterprise.

 CO 3: To examine the critical opportunities and threats that arise from an analysis of external business conditions by applying scenario planning to synthesize trends prevailing in the external environment.